hiri45/Sprint-kanban/readme.txt

-FIT2101 reasssdme file for kluc0006
+FIT2101 reasssdmasdasdasae file for kluc0006